-Before the queen’s wedding, white was an uncommon choice of wedding dress color.
-This was largely due to white being difficult to keep white and only the wealthiest could afford a white dress that would only be worn once.
+Before the queen’s wedding, white was an uncommon choice of wedding dress color for various reasons.
+One of the biggest reasons was largely due to white being difficult to keep clean and only the wealthiest could afford a white dress that would only be worn once.
+Most families would have their daughters wedding gowns made in a color that depicted her age and purity to her betrothed.
+Plus, if this expensive gown was made in color, the chances of it being re-worn over the years for events was very likely.

 While white wedding dresses are the most common option for Western weddings, they are by no means the only option.

-A white wedding dress does not lend itself to practicality: it is difficult to keep clean and is therefore not ideal for many situations.
+A white wedding dress does not lend itself to practicality: it is difficult to keep clean and is therefore not ideal for many situations even in today’s world.
+How often do we wear an all white outfit out and about?
+The impracticality of the color makes it hard to wear because it will attract dirt and stains and will no longer look tidy and crisp.